Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 Overview of fabrication methods, techniques that can be employed.
 Finally a discussion of the limitations and areas in which the core project can be improved and developed further.

-# Introduction

-With the advent of digital musical instruments in the 20th Century there has been a decoupling between interface and sound generation when playing.
-Consequently, aspects of the sensory experience of playing have been lost, namely the sensation of vibration and mechanical impedance that a traditional musical instrument provides.

 In this context, a ‘traditional’ instrument is one whose interface for generating sound and the sound generating mechanism are fundamentally coupled.
 A